Hawaiʻi State Department of Education

 Important eligibility updates for free county pass applicants:

-- Be a Hawaiʻi public high school student in grades 9-12 with an active HIDOE ID number; and
+• Be a Hawaiʻi public school student attending middle and/or intermediate or high school with an active HIDOE ID number; and

-- Reside 1.5 miles or more from their school in their public school attendance area.
+• Reside 1.5 miles or more from their home school in their public school attendance area.
+Walkzone is calculated from the recorded home address in Infinite Campus to the nearest public access for the school campus (not from the main office).

 Application process